NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Mobility Systems and Hardware Integration

 \ph{NeBula Diagnostics Board (NDB)} The NDB implements the system diagnostics, which monitors the vital power elements of the robot such as battery voltage, input current and individual regulator voltages.
 When the robot boots initially, all voltage regulators are powered up in a staggered sequence to limit the inrush loads to the NDB.
 After each voltage regulator is enabled, the processor checks that the voltage is within the expected range and reports errors if any are found.
 In addition, the current monitoring checks for high current draw when each of the regulators are enabled to detect possible short circuits in the various robot sensors and mechanisms.
 The power module has an input protection circuit to protect against voltage transients, reverse polarity and under voltage.
 A custom ROS message combines all these measurements and is constantly publishing the hardware power status to a specific robot diagnostic topic using the rosserial interface.

 \ph{NeBula Comm Deployment System (NCDS)} As discussed in our ConOps in~\autoref{sec:conops}, we construct and expand a wireless mesh network near the environment entrance, to extend the reach of the base station.
-In order to do so, communication radios (comm nodes) are carried and deployed by ground robots.
+In order to do so, ground robots are equipped with a Comm Deployment System (NCDS), which allow them to carry and deploy communication radios (comm nodes) and static assets during the mission.
 The radios are autonomously deployed using the NCDS which mounts at the rear of the robots seen in \autoref{fig:HW5}.
 The comm nodes are encased in aluminum until release, and the NCDS electronics are mounted locally on the mechanism and sealed for ingress protection.
 The core protection and brake-lock/release mechanism was modularized across the fleet though the deployment capacity was reduced for the legged and tracked vehicles due to available mounting points, payload constraints and sensor occlusion.
 It is driven by a geared brushless motor and activated via a custom embedded system communicating over rosserial.
 A ROS message provides the status of each radio (loaded, dropped).
 The NCDS circuit board interfaces with the NPCC via serial communication.
 It monitors the hard stop switches used for calibration and the switches responsible for detecting if radios are loaded/released.
 A high level representation is depicted in \autoref{fig:HW6}.

 The NCDS software architecture relies on a finite state machine (FSM), with the following representative activities: \begin{itemize}[leftmargin=20pt] \item \underline{Start up:} Checks for battery power.
 Enables motor power and establishes links with motors. \item \underline{Calibration:} Servos is actuated until limit switches are contacted.
 Encoder positional values are then stored in local memory. \item \underline{Load/Unload:} Manual switches allows the user to load and swap radios. \item \underline{Deploy Radio:} Perform radio deployment.
 Use sensors to detect if deployment was successful. \item \underline{Shutdown:} Disables motor power. \end{itemize}